-- a.
-The school will forfeit only the initial game won or tied, regardless of the number of contest in which the ineligible student participated. - b.
-The school will submit to the CIF Southern Section a corrective action plan approved by the principal and the superintendent. - The school will submit a report at the conclusion of the school year on the actions and corrections made under the action plan.
+- The school will forfeit only the initial game won or tied, regardless of the number of contests in which the ineligible student participated. - The school will submit to the CIF Section a corrective action plan approved by the principal and the superintendent. - c.
+The school will submit a report at the conclusion of the school year on the actions and corrections made under the action plan